goshacmd/decentralized-anonymous-marketplace-concept/README.md

 # Silk Road 2.0

-Silk Road 1.0 has demonstrated that it's possible to run an anonymous black market.
+Silk Road 1.0 has demonstrated that it's possible to run an anonymous online marketplace.
 While technologically it wasn't that bad, there was a critical point of failure — its centralized nature.
 Capture administrator and everything is doomed.

 Here is my proposal of a distributed anonymous marketplace that doesn't have a single point of failure.

+*This concept does not focus on moral issues of participating in a voluntary anonymous trade nor does it enorse a specific use of a system it describes.
+It is more of a concept of decentralization of current marketplaces.*

 Let us start by looking at some of SR 1.0 problems and try to figure a solution for them.